-Since its inaugural season in 1993, the American Kantorei, the performing group of Bach at the Sem, has presented about 100 concerts of the music of premier Lutheran composer, Johann Sebastian Bach, as well as music of Schütz, Buxtehude, Mendelssohn and other Lutheran composers.
-Performances take place in the Chapel of St. Timothy and St. Titus at Concordia Seminary.
-Annual seasons generally include four choral concerts featuring major works, cantatas and motets.
+Since its inaugural season in 1993, the American Kantorei, the performing group of Bach at the Sem, has presented about 100 concerts of the music of premier Lutheran composer Johann Sebastian Bach, as well as music of Schütz, Buxtehude, Mendelssohn and other Lutheran composers.
+Performances take place in the Chapel of St. Timothy and St. Titus at Concordia Seminary, St. Louis.
+The choral concerts feature major works, cantatas and motets.

 The American Kantorei, its pre-history and pre-cursor